Skip to content

 JDMarketFacebook saved-search notifications

-Price$30/mo Basic · $45 Pro · $80 Premium (managed)Free
+Price$30/mo Basic · $45 Pro · $80 Premium (app plans)Free

 ReliabilityChecks run on a fixed schedule; every alert is kept in a durable sent-alerts inboxOften delayed or never arrives (observed June 2026)